PaimaStudios/paima-engine-docs/4 - deploying-your-stateful-nft.md

 ## Configuration

 Whether you are deploying or simply performing some admin functions, most of the data is taken from `contracts/nft/deploy-config.json`.
 Notice that the file contains separate configurations for testnet and mainnet, so you can have different configurations for different networks.
-You can use

 Note that the `owner` fields in the configuration are only used with the transfer ownership admin functionality; when first deploying the contracts, the deployment account is set as the owner.
 Be aware that only the owner can perform certain admin operations with the contracts (config updates, fund withdrawal).
 Once you change it, you cannot perform these operations as described in this file unless you use the new owner account as the deployment account.